ahuacate/pve-medialab/README.md

 ```
 nano /home/media/.filebot/FileBot_License.psm
 ```
-Note: After pasting your key into the termail, it's `CTRL O` (thats a capital letter O, not numerical 0) to save the file and `CTRL X` to exit nano.

 Note: After pasting your key (copy & paste the license key code with your mouse buttons) into the terminal, it's `CTRL O` (thats a capital letter O, not numerical 0) to prompt a save, `Enter` to save the file and `CTRL X` to exit nano.

 The following command will execute Filebot licensing under user `media` for you.
 So type the following: